 The case was brought by WLSA-Swaziland and Makhosazane Eunice Sacolo, a Swazi woman married under the Marriage Act.
 Makhosazane was deserted by her husband who stopped discharging his obligations as a parent and husband.
 Because of the marital power, she could not sell any of the livestock the couple owns, including those that she purchased with her own money because they are registered in her husband’s name.
 She cannot even attain veterinary care or purchase medication for her livestock as she requires proof of ownership over the livestock.

-The applicants are asking the Court to remove marital power from the common law and so grant equal rights to sue or be sued, contract, and administer property to all Swazi women married under the civil system.
-They also ask the Court to strike those portions of the Marriage Act that distinguish on the basis of race, specifically parts of Section 24 and the entirety of Section 25.
+The applicants asked the Court to remove marital power from the common law and so grant equal rights to sue or be sued, contract, and administer property to all Swazi women married under the civil system.
+They also asked the Court to strike those portions of the Marriage Act that distinguish on the basis of race, specifically parts of Section 24 and the entirety of Section 25.

 On 30 August 2019, the High Court handed down judgment in favour of the applicants.
 The Court held that the doctrine of marital power violated married women’s rights to equality and dignity.
 The Court also struck down the offending parts of sections 24 and 25 of the Marriage Act.